 Small measures can make big improvements.
 Installing rainwater tanks and using bore water and recycled water for irrigating some of our sportsfields reduced our reliance on Sydney Water.
-A program of regular checking and reporting of leaky fittings, retrofitting Council facilities with water saving measures have made an impact.
+A program of regular checking and reporting of leaky fittings and retrofitting Council facilities with water saving measures, has made an impact.

 WSUD incorporates rainwater tanks, stormwater harvesting, bioretention systems (rain gardens) that improve stormwater quality.
 Infiltration systems restore natural water movement.
-WSUD landscaping practices use porous paving and drought tolerant native species making both attractive and functional landscapes.
+WSUD landscaping practices using porous paving and drought tolerant native species, create both attractive and functional landscapes.

 Try these water efficiency tips for households to help you save water and money.